DavidVorick/CodeCommit/src/committing_code/UserSpecification.md

 The system prompts can be found in the system-prompts module.

-The 'query' can be found in the local project.
-It is assumed that the 'code-commit' binary will be stored alongside the local project as well, therefore the 'code-commit' binary should be able to find the 'query' at 'agent-config/query.txt'.
+The supervisor query can be found in the local project.
+It is assumed that the 'code-commit' binary will be stored alongside the local project as well, therefore the 'code-commit' binary should be able to find the supervisor query at 'agent-config/query.txt'.

 The 'codebase' will be generated using the `context_builder` module.